bholeneha/Text_Classification/README.md

 ## Machine Learning Model
 We intend to perform text classification and use Latent Dirichlet Allocation algorithm.
 It is an exploratory process and LDA identifies the hidden topic structures in text documents.
-It uses Bayesian statistics and Dirichlet distributions for processing and identifyimg the topics.
+It uses Bayesian statistics and Dirichlet distributions for processing and identifying the topics.

-We may consider using the following classification algorithm, alogwith LDA:
+We may consider using the following classification algorithm, along with LDA:
 * KNN
-* Logitic Regression
+* Logistic Regression

 ### Data Preprocessing
-Prior to text classification,  LDA pre-process the raw text/doccument.
+Prior to text classification,  LDA pre-process the raw text/document.

 * Normalization: Transform text to normal/canonical form
 * Stemming: Reduce a word to its word stem/root without suffixes and prefixes
 * Stopwordremoval: Remove words that do not add any logical meaning
 * Lemmatization:  Words in third person are changed to first person and verbs in past and future tenses are changed into present.
-* Tokenization: Break text into ‘tokens’, i.e. words and phrases .
+* Tokenization: Break text into ‘tokens’, i.e. words and phrases.
 Split the text into sentences and the sentences into words.
 Lowercase the words and remove punctuation.

 # Segment 2